USDA-SCINet/scinet-site/sn_collections/_guides/application/geneious.md

     url: '#using-geneious-on-the-ceres-cluster'
 ---

 SCINet manages licenses for [Geneious Prime](https://www.geneious.com/features/prime).
 The licenses are paid for using individual unit funds and are purchased on an annual basis. <!--excerpt-->  Buying as a group provides better pricing for all.
-For information on purchasing a license please contact XXXXXX.
+For information on purchasing a license please [contact the VRSC]({{ site.baseurl }}/about/contact).

 Note these licenses need to be activated with eAuth and Geneious Prime version 2026.1.1 or later is required to work with your LincPass.